Olympus says India exec likely had no ties to scandal

 TOKYO An Olympus Corp executive found dead in India in an apparent suicide is likely to have had no link to the Japanese endoscope maker's accounting scandal, a company spokeswoman said on Wednesday.

-Tsutomu Omori, 49, head of the firm's medical equipment business in India, was found hanged outside his apartment in suburban Delhi in an apparent suicide, police said the previous day.
+Tsutomu Omori, 49, head of the firm's medical equipment business in India, was found hanged outside his apartment in Gurgaon in an apparent suicide, police said the previous day.

 There was no immediate suggestion his death was tied to the $1.7 billion fraud that has rocked corporate Japan and led to the arrest of senior executives in Tokyo.